-Hospitals, ambulatory surgery centers, behavioral treatment centers, and small medical practices are known for saving lives and providing healthcare.
-However, many of these services are owned by private companies and medical groups that also need to focus on successful business tactics, policies, and the state of their revenue cycle.
+Hospitals, ambulatory surgery centers, behavioral treatment centers, and small medical practices are renowned for delivering life-saving care and essential health services.
+While their primary mission is patient care, many of these organizations are owned by private companies and medical groups that must also prioritize effective business strategies, robust policies, and the health of their revenue cycle.

-This brief article breaks down end-to-end revenue cycle management, the services usually included, and the improvements your medical practice can see in as little as a year.
+This article provides a concise overview of end-to-end revenue cycle management, outlines the typical services involved, and highlights the measurable improvements your medical practice can achieve—sometimes in as little as a year.

 What Is End-To-End Revenue Cycle Management?